Kilowatt Antenna for 2 bands with switched Center frequency

 The open control box is shown with the 2 control PCB’s, a 12 VAC transformer, a 2 pole 8 position switch and a toggle switch to the left.
 The 8-relay USB PCB is mounted in the top cover along with a 12 VDC regulator to the right.

 The antenna center unit is shown with a balun in the center of the box.
 Mounted on top of the balun is a toroid RF transformer for 160 meters only on an FT240-43 core with 8 turns on the primary and 5 turns on the secondary.
+The 4 toroid loading coils are visible also.
 The 2 remote PCB’s with switching relays are mounted on opposite sides of the box and each PCB connects to 4 antenna feed points for each antenna leg.
 For each PCB there are: 1) 160 meters direct feed; 2) 160 meters feed with loading; 3) 80 meters direct feed; and 4) 80 meters feed with loading.
-One PCB switches IN/OUT 125/50 KHz frequency shift elements for 160/80 meters respectively for a first side of the inverted vee, and the other PCB switched IN/OUT 250/100 KHz frequency shift elements for 160/80 meters respectively for a second side of the inverted vee.
-Also visible are 2 small tuning coils used to increase the loading of the 160 meter loading elements, and a terminal strip is visible which connects the control cable to the PCB’s.
-Next to each PCB, 4 large ceramic feed throughs can be seen to connect to the antenna legs and linear loading elements.
+One PCB switches IN/OUT 125/50 KHz frequency shift toroid coils for 160/80 meters respectively for a first side of the inverted vee, and the other PCB switched IN/OUT 250/100 KHz frequency shift toroid coils for 160/80 meters respectively for a second side of the inverted vee.
+Next to each PCB, 2 large ceramic feed throughs can be seen to connect to the antenna legs.
 With the inverted vee center point at only about 38 feet above ground level, the impedance at resonance of the antenna on 160 meters is only about 20 ohms, so the RF transformer provides a match to 50 ohms.
 For 80 meters, the impedance match is excellent with a direct connection to the balun.

 The KA2C antenna center unit schematic shows that 3 relays are needed for each side of the inverted vee or 6 total.
 A first relay on each antenna leg is used to select between 160 and 80 meters antenna legs, and a second stage of relays (one each for 160 and 80 meters per leg) selects between direct or loaded connections to each leg.